thomastschinkel/ocr-image2text/README.md

-# OCR-ImageToText-AI
+# OCR-Image2Text

-OCR-ImageToText-AI is a Python script to extract text from images using the OCR technology.
-It supports many languages and it allows to easily extract text from images.
+ocr-image2text is a Python script to extract text from images using the OCR technology.
+It supports many languages.

 ## Features